According to ad veteran Luke Sullivan, the role of every sales pitch is to sell the merchandise.

-But there’s always a risk that presentation style and gimmicks will distract the audience from what you want to sell.
+But there’s always a risk that presentation styles and gimmicks will distract the audience from what you want to sell.

 Make it simple.